'The Sandman' stars ask fans to ship their characters, forgetting they're siblings

 ‘The Sandman’ stars ask fans to ship their characters, forgetting they’re siblings

-While asking questions from fans, Kirby Howell-Baptiste (Death of the Endless) and Mason Alexander Park (Desire of the Endless) revealed that both of their respective partners thought there was a sexual tension between Desire and Dream during their shared scenes.
-The pair then come to the decision that their characters have a “connection,” too, and voice their hope that fans will ship them next.
+While asking questions from fans, Kirby Howell-Baptiste (Death of the Endless) and Mason Alexander Park (Desire of the Endless) revealed that both of their respective partners thought there was a sexual tension between them and Dream during their shared scenes.
+The pair then come to the decision that their characters have a “connection”, too, and voice their hope that fans will ship them next.

 “Wait, we’re siblings, too!”
 Howell-Baptiste realizes, hurriedly dropping Park’s hand in the process.
 What’s going on here?
 Is this Sandman we’re talking about or Game of Thrones?